Grundig: History

 In 2013, Grundig launched its home appliances (white goods) product range, becoming one of the mainstream manufacturers in Europe.
 Parent Arcelik A.Ş., has more than 27,000 employees worldwide.
-Grundig has manufacturing plants in several European cities that deliver Grundig products to more than 65 countries around the world.
+Grundig has manufacturing plants in several European cities that deliver their products to more than 65 countries around the world.

 1940s

 Grundig started as a typical German company in 1945.
 Its early notability was due to Grundig radio.
-Max Grundig, a radio dealer, built a machine called "Heinzelmann", which was a radio that came without thermionic valves and as a DIY kit to circumvent post war rules.
-The first of the same was named the 'Weltklang'.
+Max Grundig, a radio dealer, built a machine called "Heinzelmann", which was a radio that came without thermionic valves and as a do it yourself kit to circumvent post war rules.
+The first of the same was named the Weltklang.

 1950s

-Based on Heinzelmann success, Grundig started a factory.
+Based on the success of the Heinzelmann, Grundig opened a factory.
 This allowed the company to start Grundig TV.
 This was created for the first German television channel which started in 1952.
 The company then developed a portable tape recorder and The Grundig Television Receiver 210.

 In 1955, the American firm of Wilcox-Gay began importing Grundig radios into the U.S., using its Majestic Radio dealer network to distribute the German company's products.
 The marketing of "Majestic-Grundig" radios continued until Wilcox-Gay went out of business at the end of 1961.

+In 1957, Grundig purchased a majority stake in Triumph-Adler as well as in Adlerwerke.
+In 1958, Grundig acquired both companies outright and merged them and Grundig's dictation machine division to form Triumph-Adler-Büromaschinen-Vertriebs-GmbH.